pras32/Python-Egg-catcher-game/README.md

 # Python-Egg-catcher-game
-This is a simple game using tkinter python GUI
+This is a simple game using tkinter 'Python GUI'